-It’s been a while since I last posted a muffin recipe – in November to be precise.
+It’s been a while since I last posted a muffins recipe – in November to be precise.
 It doesn’t mean that I haven’t been baking – in fact I have, but just the same recipes over and over again.
-Turmeric-Chocolate Muffins have been my favourite for a long time.
+Turmeric-Chocolate Muffins have been my favorite for a long time.

 - 200g (7oz) raw buckwheat, soaked

 - 6 Turkish figs (about 85g, 3oz), chopped

 - 100g (3.5oz) water

 - 185g (6.5oz) naturally sweet plant-based milk (oat or rice)